NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ---
-title: ASP.NET CORE Case Study
+title: ASP.NET Core Case Study
 author: Jarle Tollaksen <Jarle302>
 tags: backend, case study, .net
 ---

 ## Introduction

-This is a case study for looking into how one creates a web application using ASP.NET CORE specifically using the MVC pattern.
+This is a case study for looking into how one creates a web application using ASP.NET Core specifically using the MVC pattern.

 ## ASP.NET Core: Key Milestones